gravity-ui/uikit/src/components/DropdownMenu/README.md

 ## Custom icons

-A custom icons can be added to a `DropdownMenu` item by assigning the `iconStart` or `iconEnd` property.
+Custom icons can be added to a `DropdownMenu` item by assigning the `iconStart` or `iconEnd` property.
 By default, `DropdownMenu` items go without icons.

 The menu toggle icon can be changed with the `DropdownMenu`'s `switcher` prop.
 By default, the menu toggle is a button with the ellipsis icon (**⋯**).